Vulnsy Docs

 SeverityCritical, High, Medium, Low, or Informational

-DescriptionDetailed explanation of the vulnerability and how it was identified
+DescriptionDetailed explanation of the vulnerability, how it was identified, and its impact

 RemediationRecommended steps to fix or mitigate the vulnerability